-After further discussion, it was

-Moved by Councillor Boyle, Seconded by Councillor Hutchinson,

-That the Committee, in its capacity as Licensing Authority, agrees to defer consideration of an application by Mr. T. O'Kane for a Stationary Street Trading Licence for a designated site in Lombard Street, at its junction with Rosemary Street, to allow for a review to be undertaken of the street trading function generally, including the designation process and the Stall Design Policy, and that the Planning Service should be consulted as part of that review.

-Amendment

-Moved by Councillor Collins, Seconded by Councillor Bell,

-That the Committee, in its capacity as Licensing Authority, agrees to grant to Mr. T. O'Kane a Stationary Street Trading Licence permitting him to sell telecommunications products and services from Monday to Saturday between 9.00 a.m. and 6.30 p.m. and on a Sunday between 11.00 a.m. and 4.00 p.m. from a designated site in Lombard Street, at its junction with Rosemary Street, subject to the submission of the required documentation and the appropriate licence fee.

-On a vote by show of hands eight Members voted for the amendment and ten against and it was declared lost.

-The original proposal was thereupon put to the meeting when eleven Members voted for and seven against and it was declared carried.

-The Committee noted that it would receive from officers information on all sites across the City which had, to date, been designated under the street trading legislation.

-Non-Delegated Matters

-Fees Chargeable for the Licensing of Pavement Cafes

-The Committee considered the following report:

-"1.0 Purpose of Report/Summary of main Issues

-To report on the outcome of the public consultation on the proposed fees for a Pavement Café Licence and the period for which a licence should be granted.

-- 1.2 Members will recall that, at your meeting on 15th June 2016, the Committee agreed to initiate the consultation in relation to Pavement Café fees on the basis of the costing estimates presented, and to include within the consultation, options around the cost and duration of a licence and an indication that the Committee favours a five year fee, which would equate to an annual cost of £242. - 1.3 The Committee agreed also that officers include within the consultation document information on the fees being charged by councils of a similar size to Belfast and whether the fees were being subsidised by those councils.

-2.0 Recommendations

-- 2.1 The Committee is requested to consider the contents of the report and, taking into account any representations received, agree: - 1. to set the fees for Pavement Café Licences at the level outlined in the public consultation, or - 2. to set the fees for Pavement Café Licences at a lower level, or - 3. that there should be no fees for Pavement Café Licences and that the cost of administering the function should be rate borne, or - 4. that further options for fees for Pavement Café Licences arising from your discussions be developed for your next meeting. - 2.2 Members are also required to determine the period for which a licence will be granted.
+Subject: Fees Chargeable for the Licensing of Pavement C afe es Date: 10th November, 2016 Reporting Officer: Stephen Hewitt, Building Control Manager, ext.
+2435 Conta ct Officer: Patrick Cunningham, Assistant Building Control Mana age r, ext.
+(6446 is this report restricted 1?
+Ye S No X Is the decision eligible for Call-in?
+S X No 1.0 Burnosa of Pa port/Summary of main Issues - • 1.1 To report on the outcome of the public consultation on the proposed fees for a Pavement Café Licence and the period for which a licence should be granted.
+1.2 Members will recall that, at your meeting on 15th June 2016, the Committee agreed to initiate the consultation in relation to Pavement Café fees on the basis of the costing estimates presented, and to include within the consultation, options around the cost and duration of a licence and an indication that the Committee favours a five year fee, which would equate to an annual cost of £242.
+1.3 The Committee also agreed for Officers to include within the consultation document information on the fees being charged by councils of a similar size to Belfast and whether the fees were being subsidised by those councils.
+2.0 Recommendations 2.1 The Committee is requested to consider the contents of the report and, taking into account any representations received, agree: to set the fees for Pavement Café Licences at the level outlined in the public consultation, or to set the fees for Pavement Café Licences at a lower level, or that there shall be no fees for Pavement Café Licences and that the cost of administering the function shall be rate borne, or that further options for fees for Pavement Café Licences arising from your discussions are developed to be presented at your next meeting. ost of your 2.2 Members are also required to determine the period for which a licence will be granted. d.